-In South America, it's normally Colombia that comes to mind when you think of cocaine production.
-In fact, Peru is not far behind Colombia in area being devoted to coca and in cocaine manufacture.
-By 2008, about half the world's cocaine originated in Peru or Bolivia.
-In the UK, for example, the proportion of that country's cocaine supply that originated in Colombia has been falling steadily since 2002.
+In South America, it’s normally Colombia that comes to mind when you think of cocaine production.
+In fact, Peru is not far behind Colombia in the amount of area being devoted to coca and in cocaine manufacture.
+By 2008, about half the world’s cocaine originated in Peru or Bolivia.
+In the UK, for example, the proportion of that country’s cocaine supply that originated in Colombia has been falling steadily since 2002.
 For some of the smaller European markets, Peru and Bolivia are already the primary sources of cocaine.

 Increasingly, the cocaine being shipped to Europe leaves Peru to make its way to Bolivia or Brazil for further transport by established drug cartels.
 But increasing quantities of drugs are remaining in Peru for domestic consumption.
 Not just cocaine and coca base, but also amphetamines, opiates and cannabis abuse figures are increasing.
 These figures are not just increasing in Peru, they are increasing across the Southern Cone (the lower part of South America).

 Guerilla troops belonging to the Maoist group Shining Path have taken a page from the book of the FARC revolutionary forces in Colombia and are financing their activities with drug trafficking, extorting protection money from farmers and protecting smugglers.
 In fact, this group almost disintegrated after their leader was arrested in 1992, but connections with drug trafficking groups enabled them to stage a comeback.
 Shining Path forces have been responsible for establishing coca processing labs in the jungles of Peru.